Autism Potty Training – The Ultimate Guide

-Use social stories or books with your child’s favorite characters to introduce him/her to the process of using the toilet or the potty chair.
+Use a potty training social story or books with your child’s favorite characters to introduce him/her to the process of using the toilet or the potty chair.
 Many applications (apps) featuring social stories and books are available on the market.
 Potty training apps like the one from 1tucan: Super-Intelligent Kids can help.
 Choose the app that works best with your child.

 2. Read to Your Child

 Read stories to your child while you are in the bathroom together every day.
 You should tell stories in a fun and engaging way.
 Explain each step to the child to help him/her learn the order in which to do things.

 3. Encourage Independence

 Encourage the child to do the steps himself/herself when you think he/she is familiar with the process.
 Do not push your child too much.
 This way he/she will not become stressed, and his/her interest in the story and activity will be maintained.

 4. Use Positive Reinforcement

 Introduce positive reinforcement and rewards for his/her accomplishments to sustain interest.
 Design the potty chair or toilet with your child’s favorite things as an added attraction or motivation for him/her to imitate your story.
 You can also give rewards for each completed step as a way to increase interest and self-confidence.

 5. Teach Your Child How to Ask for Potty